shankha007/dev-tinder-frontend/README.md

 - Show Toast message on save of profile
 - New Page - See all my connections
 - New Page - See all my connection requests
+- Feature: Accept and Reject connection requests

+Remaining:

+- Send/Ignore the user card from Feed
+- Signup New User
+- E2E Testing

 ## Component Design